s0neq/regr_model_in_practice/week4/logistic_regr.md

 ## To sum up,

 after adjusting for potential confounding factors (race of the client, second worker during the session, customer being a regular), the odds of having unsafe sex were 0.58 if sex worker's race is black (OR= 0.58, 95% CI= 0.34-0.97, p=0.037).
 Giving a massage was also significantly associated with having safe sex, such that if the massage was given people were significantly less likely to participate in unsafe sexual practices.
+(OR= 0.55, 95% CI=0.45-0.68, p=.0.0001)